Learning Non-linear Wavelet Transformation via Normalizing Flow: Introduction

-Building on the inherent connection between wavelet transformation and normalizing flow, this paper proposes a learnable wavelet transformation model.
-In this proposed model, a fact-out scheme that is adapted from wavelet transformation's downsampling is used.
-The factored-out variables are considered from mutually independent distributions for them to be fast-frequency variables.
-And parameters are shared along the depth of the network, to make sure each layer is performing the same transformation.
-As a normalizing flow model, the proposed model requires fewer parameters, thus has better generalization ability and smaller computation expense.
-The parameters-sharing scheme also relaxes dimensional constraints, allowing the model to be performed on different sample sizes than trained on.
-It's also a natural fit for traditional wavelet tasks like lossless compression, super-resolution, and so on.
-As a wavelet transformation, it's trained to fit its task purpose and datasets.
-It's also a non-linear transformation, which grants it more expressive power in complex tasks.
+Building on the inherent connections between wavelet transformation and normalizing flow (Fig.~\ref{fig:overall}), we propose a learnable wavelet transformation model.
+In this model, we use a generalized lifting scheme as coupling layers to perform filtering, and then factor-out high-frequency patterns from slow ones as downsampling.
+Following the traditional wavelet, we share parameters of coupling layers at different levels/iterations to repeat the same transformation/filtering.
+One can train this kind of model as a usual flow model, \ie, by minimizing negative log-likelihood.

+As a normalizing flow, the proposed model's wavelet-like behavior gives substantial flexibility: the share of parameters relaxes dimensional constraint, allowing the model to be used on different data dimensions from trained on.
+And the share of parameters also means a smaller parameter size and better computation efficiency.
+The usage for this learnable wavelet is diverse.
+It's a natural fit for tasks traditionally using wavelets, like lossless compression, super-resolution, PDE/ODE solver, and so on.
+Compare to traditional wavelets, it's trained to fit its task purposes and datasets.
+And it's a non-linear transformation, which grants it more expressive power in complex tasks.

+Later in the paper, we demonstrate this model in the image lossless compression task by following the JPEG-2000 algorithm~\cite{rabbani2002jpeg2000}.
+We show that this kind of novel compression model outperforms traditional compression algorithms and state-of-the-art (SOTA) deep-learning-based compression models, while smaller than the previous SOTA compression model.
+Additionally, it has substantial generalization ability, one can use it on images with different resolutions than trained on, without much performance loss.

 This paper is organized as follows.
-Sec.~\ref{sec:background} gives an introduction of the background, drawing connections between wavelet and flow models.
-Sec.~\ref{sec:nwl} shows the exact scheme of constructing a learnable wavelet flow.
-Sec.~\ref{sec:experiment} demonstrates the model's performance in lossless compression, progressive loading, and super-resolution task.
-And numerically analysis the learned filters.
+Sec.~\ref{sec:background} gives an introduction of the background.
+Sec.~\ref{sec:nwl} shows the exact scheme of constructing the generalized-lifting-style coupling layers and factor-out for this model, and also shows how to set up prior distributions.
+Sec.\ref{sec:arch} gives details about the architecture used.
+Sec.~\ref{sec:analysis} gives a numerical analysis of the learned filters.
+Sec.~\ref{sec:experiment} demonstrates the model's performance in lossless compression.
 Sec.~\ref{sec:related} gives a brief review of related works.
-Finally, Sec.~\ref{sec:conclusion} concludes the paper.
+Sec.~\ref{sec:conclusion} concludes the paper.